 The HIPAA Privacy Rule stipulates the allowable uses and disclosures of identifiable protected health information but there is also a restriction placed on how much PHI can be accessed or disclosed as detailed in the HIPAA minimum necessary standard.

 The HIPAA minimum necessary standard limits uses, disclosures, and requests for PHI to the minimum amount necessary to achieve the desired purpose.
 The minimum necessary standard applies to PHI in all forms, including physical records, electronic PHI, and verbal disclosures of PHI.

-The HIPAA minimum necessary standard applies to all uses and disclosures of PHI and ePHI, which includes disclosures to other HIPAA covered entities, PHI access by healthcare employees, and disclosures of PHI to business associates.
+The HIPAA minimum necessary standard applies to all uses and disclosures of PHI and ePHI, which includes disclosures to other HIPAA covered entities, PHI accessed by healthcare employees, and disclosures of PHI to business associates.

 A covered entity is required to develop policies and procedures that reasonably limit its uses, disclosures, and requests for protected health information.
 It is up to the covered entity to determine how much PHI is required to achieve a particular purpose.

-Under this standard, a covered entity is required to develop role-based access policies and procedures that limit which members of its workforce may have access to protected health information for treatment, payment and healthcare operations and the amount of PHI that can be accessed.
+Under this standard, a covered entity is required to develop role-based access policies and procedures that limit which members of its workforce may have access to protected health information for treatment, payment and healthcare operations, and the amount of PHI that can be accessed.

 There are a limited number of exceptions where the HIPAA minimum standard does not apply.

 The HIPAA Privacy Rule places restrictions on uses and disclosures of identifiable protected health information, but if health information is stripped of all information that identifies an individual, secondary uses of that information are permitted, such as the provision of the information to organizations for research purposes.